ekholme/brain/content/Vim Keybindings.md

 ## Moving Between Panes

 To move between panes, we can use `Ctrl + w + h` to move left or `Ctrl + w + l` to move right

-## Jumping to the File Explorer

-In Lazyvim, if we just want to jump to the file explorer, we can use `<leader>e`, which will toggle and jump to the file explorer. *Note that the default binding for leader is Space*

-## Jumping Between Files

-In Lazyvim, we can open the file explorer with  `Space-Space`.